q-pratz-chem/Computational_Physics/03_quantum_potential_step/readme.md

 Suppose we have a particle with mass equal to the electron mass $m = 9.11 \times 10^{-31} kg$ and energy $10eV$ encountering a potential step of height $9eV$.
 Write a Python program to compute and print out the transmission and reflection probabilities using the formulas above.

-**(But instead of printing values for a single energy, please calculate the transmission and reflection probabilities $(T &amp R)$ for a range of electron energies E from 9 to 40 eV, and plot the results for T and R as a function of E.
+**(But instead of printing values for a single energy, please calculate the transmission and reflection probabilities $(T \amp R)$ for a range of electron energies E from 9 to 40 eV, and plot the results for T and R as a function of E.
 Make sure to label your axes.)**